Refugees and Special Humanitarian Programs

 The Australian government does not immediately class people arriving in Australia by boat, without a visa, as refugees.
 Considering the need for verifying the identity of a person, their health, and the basis of their claims where there is very little paper work available to the immigration authorities, there is little doubt that processing a claim will take some time.
 The process is of indeterminate length, but the validity of the applications are assessed according to the administrative standards set by DIAC.
 That said, there have been several examples of Australia rejecting applicants who have arrived in Australia, and sending them back to their home countries, where they were subsequently persecuted afresh, and often killed.

 - Protection Visa (Class XA) (Subclass 866): there are several requirements for eligibility for this visa.
-The applicant must: be a refugee as defined under the Refugees Convention, be in Australia, pass character and security checks, undergo health examinations, and sign the Australian Values Statement.
+The applicant must: be a refugee as defined under the Refugee Convention, be in Australia, pass character and security checks, undergo health examinations, and sign the Australian Values Statement.
 There are requirements for identification also.
 This protection visa gives permanent residence to a successful applicant.
 There is a sharp divide between people in immigration detention and those who have already entered Australia and are seeking protection.
 The latter category will usually be given a bridging visa whilst their Protection visa is determined, allowing them to work in the community.
-A good summary is available online.

 Bringing family to Australia – refugees